-J-lo stood on the top of the hill facing east, a soft breeze ruffling his gray hair.
-The sun would be up soon, and with today’s dawn would come both the warm red glow, and a cold, deadly battle.
+J-lo stood on top of the hill, facing east, a soft breeze ruffling his gray hair.
+The sun would be up soon, and with today’s dawn would come both the warm red glow and a cold, deadly battle.

-The Enemy was nowhere in sight—no torches, no swords or shields reflecting the moonlight—despite J-lo’s vantage point.
-But he knew the enemy could appear only from one of two locations, from the forest to the east, or the valley to the north.
-J-lo’s instinct told him the enemy would attack from the eastern forest at dawn to force his tribe into fighting while facing the blinding, morning sun.
+The enemy was nowhere in sight—no torches, no swords or shields reflecting the moonlight—despite J-lo’s vantage point.
+But he knew they could appear from only one of two locations — from the forest to the east or the valley to the north.
+J-lo’s instinct told him the enemy would invade from the eastern forest at dawn to force his tribe into fighting while facing the blinding morning sun.
 That's what he would do if he were leading an invading army.

 |The Battle, photo by Vicki Burton, licensed|

 under Creative Commons

 “I don’t see anything, Father,” Caleb said, his hands cupped around his eyes to enhance his distance vision, as J-lo had taught him.
 Caleb broke off his survey to look at his father.
 “But they’re coming.”
 J-lo nodded.